Jaycar-Electronics/Music-Beat-Bar/README.md

 We then grab 4 different frequencies to correspond to how high we display on the LED bar graph, and set the bar graph accordingly.

-Notice how, because the LED bar graph essentially zig-zags around the front panel, we flip the 2nd and 4th pixel orders, going from `(i%8)` to `7-(i%8)` so that all the columns appear to be
+Notice how, because the LED bar graph essentially zig-zags around the front panel, we flip the 2nd and 4th pixel orders, going from `(i%8)` to `7-(i%8)` so that all the columns appear to be oriented the same way.

 ## Programming